ToastHQ/Reproduction-1985/README.md

 Project Duofur is an animatronic simulation software based in Unity.
 Most of its code currently derives from [RR Engine Vanilla Enhanced](https://github.com/EnderSkippy/RR-Engine-Vanilla-Enhanced), a fork of the long-abandoned RR Engine (aka Reel to Real).
 This project aims to continue it and add needed features.

 ## Getting Started
+This is instructions on how to install and setup the software.
+Only the source code method can be used if you intend on [contributing to the software.](#contributing)

+### Gamejolt (for general users)
+No releases have been published at this time.
+Please check back later.

+### Source Code (for experienced users & contributors)
+> [!NOTE]
+> It's recommended to have good knowledge of both Github and Unity before proceeding, else you are more likely to run into issues.

-### Prerequisites
+1. Setup Prerequisites
-- Unity 6 LTS (6000.0.37f1)

-### Setting up
-TBA
+   - Make sure you are on a stable internet connection
+   - Install Unity 6 Long Term Support (6000.0.37f1).
+This can be done via the [Unity Hub](https://docs.unity3d.com/hub/manual/InstallHub.html)
+   - Install a suitable git client, we recommend [Github Desktop](https://desktop.github.com/download/)
+   - [Fork the repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo#forking-a-repository) and then [clone your fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo#cloning-your-forked-repository) onto a drive with suitable space (25GB+)
+2. Open the project
+   - Switch to the relevant branch based on what you intend on doing.
+See [Branches](#branches) for more info.
+   - Open the Unity Hub and then click `Open > Add Project From Disk`
+   - Wait for the project to open, it will take a bit as it has to download & install all the packages.
+4. Get editing!
+   - As of right now, map scenes are stored in `Assets > Scenes > Maps`.
+Once you're in one *(we recommend the 3-Stage map as it is the most used)*, hit the play button and you'll be shortly loaded in!
+> [!IMPORTANT]
+> Make sure you fetch changes regularly via your git client (e.g Github Desktop).
+Fetching changes will make sure you always have the latest version of the software.

 ## Contributing

-> [!NOTE]
+> [!WARNING]
-> Be advised that maintaining your own fork of the repository will require decent knowledge of github if you intend on staying up to date with features.
+> Be advised that maintaining your own independent "mod" of the software will be a challenging task if you intend on staying up to date with the latest features.
+It's easier to contribute to the main repository instead.

 ### Branches
 There are two branches currently
 1. **main**: This is the stable version of the software, usually in line with the latest release.
 May not contain the latest features.
+Should be used for minor changes or if you just want to use the software via the source code.
 2. **dev**: This is the bleeding-edge version of the software, this will contain all the latest changes.
 It's recommended to work on new features here.

 ## License